wolfs/gradle-jpi-plugin/README.md

     // URL used to deploy snapshots of the plugin, defaults to the value shown snapshotRepoUrl = 'http://maven.jenkins-ci.org:8081/content/repositories/snapshots'

+    // enable injection of additional tests for checking the syntax of Jelly and other things disabledTestInjection = false

     // the developers section is optional, and corresponds to the POM developers section developers {